HARPgroup/elfgen/README.md

 ### Plot flow-ecology relation and generate ELF model.
 * A user specifies a `"quantile"` for isolating the upper subset of the data.
-The breakpoint `"breakpt"` determined using one of the above methods is passed in. `"yaxis_thresh"` is used to customize the maximum y-axis limit. x-axis and y-axis plot labels can be specified using `"xlabel"` and `"ylabel"` respectively.
+The breakpoint `"breakpt"` determined using one of the above methods is passed in. `"yaxis_thresh"` is used to customize the maximum y-axis limit.
+Custom x-axis and y-axis plot labels can be specified using `"xlabel"` and `"ylabel"` respectively.